-Safe behind this border, Roman cities prospered.
-Left behind are grand villas and exquisite mosaics.
-This is a delightful tour in a beautiful and accessible part of Europe often overlooked by tourists.
+Nestled safely behind this border, the Roman cities of the region prospered.
+Grand villas and exquisite mosaics were left behind, which can be seen today.
+This is a delightful tour in a beautiful and accessible part of Europe, often overlooked by tourists.

 - Historic Churches